UKCloud/documentation/articles/openshift/oshift-ref-security-best-practices.md

   -  Clair

-You should also apply the Principle of least Access with containers too.
-You should never run containers as the root user; instead always run as a user with just enough privileges to run the required container workload.
+You should also apply the Principle of least privilege with containers too.
+If it can be avoided you should never run containers as the root user; instead always run as a user with just enough privileges to run the required container workload.

 ## Secrets